ReactiveX/RxJava/README.md

 #### Version 4.x ([Javadoc](http://reactivex.io/RxJava/4.x/javadoc/))

-- :+1: Native Java 25* implementation.
-Will go 26 or even 27 depending on how long it takes.
+- :+1: Native Java 26* implementation.
+Will go 27 depending on how long it takes and what useful things 27 brings.
 - :+1: No 3rd party library required at runtime.
 - :+1: JPMS and :question: OSGi support still intact.
 - :+1: `java.util.concurrent.Flow`-based implementation.
 - :+1: Virtual Thread support; `virtualCreate()`, `virtualTransform()`, :eye: `Schedulers.virtual()`.
+- :+1: New `Streamable<T>` built around Virtual Threads & virtual blocking.
+Think `IAsyncEnumerable` for Java. :satellite: in progress.
 - :information_source: Reactive Streams Test Compatibility Kit usage; [Reactive-Streams](https://github.com/reactive-streams/reactive-streams-jvm).
 - :satellite: Rewamp of the javadoc bloat in the base types via `sealed` interfaces.
 - :satellite: Reduce overload bloat by using `record`-based configurations.
 - :satellite: Internal optimizations now that I have the master :key:.
 - :eye: Possible usages for Scoped variables for context and per-item resource management.
 - :eye: Possible use for the Java Cleaner API.
-- :eye: Possible new monad `Streamable<T>` built around Virtual Threads & virtual blocking.
-Think `IAsyncEnumerable` for Java.
 - :eye: Possible inclusion of 2nd and 3rd party operators.
 - :eye: Possible inclusion of the Iterable Extensions (Ix) 2nd party library. ju.Stream is sh|t wrt interfacing and composability.
 - :question: Android compatibility depends on your API level and what desugaring is available.